Open Space & Mountain Parks Master Plan

 Thanks to all of you who shared ideas and feedback during our five windows of engagement.
-We have summarized the complete engagement process in Appendix A of the Master Plan.
+We have summarized the complete engagement process in Appendix A of the Master Plan PDF.

-Read our System Overview Report to review the state of your Boulder open space.
+Read our System Overview Report PDF to review the state of your Boulder open space.

 The OSMP Master Plan clearly identifies a set of ten priority Tier 1 strategies that will be accelerated and emphasized with more staff time and funding, especially in the first few years of Master Plan implementation.

 Ecosystem Health and Resilience

 - Preserve and restore important habitat blocks and corridors.